airamrguez/react-native-measure-text/README.md

   }
 ```

 3. If you want to use the same font cross-platform, in order to avoid platform incompatibility issues, be sure that your font file name matches the font name!
-For example if the font name is "Anton" the file should be named "Anton.ttf".
+For example if the font name is "Arvo" the file should be named "Arvo.ttf".
 You can specify different fonts for each platform if you want.
 4. Run the command `react-native link` on the root of your project to link the added fonts.

+## Using `fontWeight`

+If you are using custom fonts then you have to add the **bold** version into the `assets/fonts` directory.
+Follow the convention that React Native applies.
+Extracted from the docs:

+> Given a "family" font family the files in the assets/fonts folder need to be family.ttf (.otf) family_bold.ttf(.otf) family_italic.ttf(.otf) and family_bold_italic.ttf(.otf)

 You're ready to go!